Basque rural sports: Antzar jokoa (goose game)

 There are two variations of this game depending on whether it is played at a seaside town or inland.
 In a seaside town, a long rope is suspended between a pole on the quay and the mast of a boat.
 A dead goose (previously live geese were used too) is suspended head down in the middle of the rope.
 Teams now have to row out and a designated person must jump up, grab the goose, hang on to it and try to remove the head before falling off.
 At the same time, sailors at both ends of the rope try their best to shake the person clinging to the goose off.
 The team that collects the most heads wins.
 Inland, the rope is suspended over the ground and the same goal must be achieved from horseback.

-The most famous of these is held in Lekeitio on Antzar Eguna (goose day), held between the 1–8 September goes back at least to the year 1877 when it was played only by sailors.
+The most famous of these is held in Lekeitio on Antzar Eguna (goose day), held between 1 and 8 September, which goes back at least to the year 1877, when it was played only by sailors.
 It has also been celebrated on other days in other villages, sometimes (for example in Gernika) using chicken instead of geese.

 In Spanish this is called juego de gansos and in French as jeu d'oie.